-Researchers show prebiotic can reduce severity of colitisMay 3rd, 2012 in Medications /
+Researchers show prebiotic can reduce severity of colitisMay 3, 2012 in Medicine & Health / Medications

 Researchers at Michigan State University have shown a prebiotic may help the body's own natural killer cells fight bacterial infection and reduce inflammation, greatly decreasing the risk of colon cancer.

 Prebiotics are fiber supplements that serve as food for the trillions of tiny bacteria living in the gut.
 When taken, they can stimulate the growth of the "good" bacteria.
 The evolution of prebiotic supplements (as well as probiotics, which are actual bacteria ingested into the system) provide new therapeutic targets for researchers and physicians.